 Much diversity training focuses solely on building awareness of difference.
 However, recognizing differences in identities is not enough to create inclusive environments that foster equity and belonging.

-Equip consists of 3 parts:
+Each version consists of 2 parts:

 - Core models and frameworks around navigating diversity.